peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 # Nonce Endpoint

 The Nonce endpoint is an HTTP endpoint that is capable of issuing new nonces.
-The endpoint MUST be protected by TLS.
+The endpoint MUST be protected by TLS [RFC5246].
-A Client requests a nonce by sending an HTTP GET request to the nonce endpoint.
-The server responds with a JSON object containing the nonce.
+A Client requests a nonce by sending an HTTP GET request to the nonce endpoint and the server responds with a JSON object [RFC7159] containing the nonce.

+Below is a non normative example of the HTTP Request made by a Client to a nonce endpoint provided by a server.

 ````
 GET /nonce HTTP/1.1
 Host: server.example.com
 ````

 The server responds with a JSON object containing the nonce.
+The response MUST use the HTTP Header Content-Type value set to `application/json` and MUST provide a JSON object containing the member `nonce`.
+Below a non-normative example of the response of the server, providing a nonce.

 ````
 HTTP/1.1 200 OK